-Download the 2011 LEAD statistics document which gives an overview of the demographics and statistics relating to Schooll attendance, attendance of other training initiatives, law students, law graduates, new admissions to the attorneys' profession and practising attorneys (as at July 2011).
+View the LEAD statistics documents which gives an overview of the demographics and statistics relating to School attendance, attendance of other training initiatives, law students, law graduates, new admissions to the attorneys' profession and practising attorneys.

 About the Law Society of South Africa (LSSA)

-The LSSA brings together its six constituent members - the Black lawyers Association, the Cape Law Society, the Law Society of the Free State, the Kwazulu-Natal law SOciety, the Law Society of the Northern Prrovinces and the National Association of Democratic Lawyers (Nadel) - in reprersenting the attorneys' profession.
+The LSSA brings together its constituent members - the Black lawyers Association, the National Association of Democratic Lawyers (Nadel) and the provincial attorneys' associations - in reprersenting the attorneys' profession.
 LEAD is one of the divisions of the LSSA

-The LSSA celebrated its tenth anniversary in March 2008.
+The LSSA celebrated its twentieth anniversary in March 2018.
 Its predecessor was the Association of Law Societies of the Republic of South Africa, which existed from 1938 to 1998.
 The LSSA was established in 1998.
-It has six constituent members – the Black Lawyers Association (BLA), the Cape Law Society, the KwaZulu-Natal Law Society, the Law Society of the Free State, the Law Society of the Northern Provinces and the National Association of Democratic Lawyers (Nadel).
+Its constitution was amended in 2018 following changes brought about by the Legal Practice Act, 2014 which came into operation on 1 November 2018.

-The LSSA represents the attorneys’ profession in South Africa, which comprises 20 000 attorneys and 5 000 candidate attorneys as at August 2010.
+The LSSA represents the attorneys’ profession in South Africa, which comprises 27 000 attorneys and 7000 candidate attorneys.